louiseGrandjonc/louisemeta.com/content/drafts/indexes-btree-algorithms.md

 ## Checking constraints

-If we're not allowing duplicates, make sure the key isn't already in the index.
+If we're not allowing duplicates, postgres makes sure the key isn't already in the index.
-Postgres can only detect that the value is not already in the index.
-So the write lock protects against concurrent writing on the page.
+Postgres can **only detect** that the **value is not already in the index**.
+So the **write lock protects against concurrent writing** on the page.

 For example, I have a unique constraint on crocodiles email.
 Let's say I run the query